EdiWang/Moonglade/README.md

 AllowScriptsInCustomPage | ```bool``` | Allow JavaScript in Page content or not EnableAudit | ```bool``` | Enable Audit Log or not EnablePostRawEndpoint | ```bool``` | Enable ```/meta``` and ```/content``` endpoint for post URL

-## 🙄 FAQ

-### Does this blog coupled with Microsoft Azure?

-No, the system design does not couple with Azure, but the blog works best on Azure.
-Every part of the system, like Authentication and Image Storage, can be configured to use non-Azure options.